-Impact at 30 June 2020

-The Directors have assessed that due to the Group's access to undrawn facilities and forecast positive cash flows into the future they will be able to pay their debts as and when they fall due, and therefore it is appropriate the financial statements are prepared on a going concern basis.
+What is the risk? Но w does Pact manage this risk?
+Impact at 30 June 2020 The risk that Pact • Having access to an adequate The Directors have assessed that due to the Group's cannot meet its amount of committed credit facilities. access to undrawn facilities and forecast positive cash obligations to Maintains a balance between flows into the future they will be able to pay their repay its financial continuity of funding and flexibility debts as and when they fall due, and therefore it is liabilities as and through the use of bank overdrafts, appropriate the financial statements are prepared on when they fall due. loans and debtor securitisation. a going concern basis.